-- Avoid nylon socks, socks that are too tight and can constrict your blood flow and thick bulky socks that cause irritation.
+- Avoid nylon socks, socks that are too tight and constrict your blood flow, and thick bulky socks that cause irritation.

 - If your feet are cold at night, wear socks.
 Do not use a heating pad or hot water bottle as this could burn you.

-- See your podiatrist on a regular basis.
+- See your podiatrist on a regular basis to stay ahead of any problems that come up.
 Call us to make an appointment!